Cura Per Profundum — Healing Through Depth

 The Space

-Depth therapy requires a space strong enough to hold intensity.
+Depth therapy creates a space strong enough to hold intensity.
 Here:

 -